Non-specialists promoting medical remedies to combat COVID-19

 Moreover, the negative consequences of publishing such prescriptions by non-specialists are far greater than their claimed benefits.
 The good intentions of their publisher are not enough to justify the act because it involves tampering with the lives and health of people and this is directly antithetical to the objective of Islam with regard to the preservation of human life.
 God Almighty says, “Because of that, We decreed upon the Children of Israel that whoever kills a soul unless for a soul or for corruption [done] in the land – it is as if he had slain mankind entirely.
 And whoever saves one – it is as if he had saved mankind entirely.”
 In addition to the above, it is considered propagating lies and mistruths which is prohibited by many legal evidences such as the hadith of Ibn Mas’ud (may God be pleased with him) who narrated that the Messenger of God (peace and blessings be upon him) said, “Truth leads to piety and piety leads to paradise.
 A man speaks the truth and persists in telling the truth until he is recorded as truthful in the records of God.
 Lying leads to wickedness and wickedness leads to hellfire.
 A person tells lies and persists in telling lies until he is recorded as a liar in the records of God."

 The diagnosis of health conditions, prescription of medicine, and dispensation of medical advice are all within the province of the treating physician who is entrusted with examining the patient.
-No one, pharmacist or otherwise, has any claim to prescriptive authority because, even though people may have similar symptoms, the medication that may be suitable for one patient may not be for another.
+No one, pharmacist or otherwise, has prescriptive authority because, even though people may have similar symptoms, the medication that may be suitable for one patient may not be for another.